mbenalaya/onem2m-analytics/SparkComponent/README.md

     Window   : WZScore window size.
 It means the WZScore will calculate the local ZScore based on the window size.
 Since local ZScore is only based on this window size, it will be more sensitive to the data changes.
 For example, a value of 10 will calculate the standard deviation based on last 10 data entries cycle    : Controls ZScore window.
 The model will give 50 predictions based on current data set, the further prediction goes, the un-accurate the prediction will be. so the cycle will let the user how many prediction will be used.
 For example, a cycle value of 20 means the code will only use 20 prediction entries from each prediction run as forecast.

-**Note:** In case if you want to run the application with your custom (modified) jar, modify the URL "https://github.com/ibm-messaging/iot-predictive-analytics-samples/releases/download/0.0.1/IoTSparkAsServiceSample-1.0.0-SNAPSHOT.jar" with your custom build jar url.
+**Note:** In case if you want to run the application with your custom (modified) jar, modify the URL "https://github.com/ibm-messaging/iot-predictive-analytics-samples/releases/download/0.0.1/IoTSparkAsServiceSample-1.0.0-SNAPSHOT.jar" with your custom build jar url (say box, dropbox, etc).
+In case of dropbox, you may have to change the last part of URL (so instead of ‘?dl=0′, you may have to change it to ‘?dl=1′).

+Also, since the IoTSparkAsServiceSample-1.0.0-SNAPSHOT-jar-with-dependencies.jar is built with all the dependencies, you don’t need to specify the dependencies except for the spark-streaming-mqtt-security_2.10-1.3.0-0.0.1.jar.

 ----